autokey/autokey/Home.md

 In a nutshell, Autokey is a little GUI to run Python-3 scripts, specially focussing on MACRO and keypress functionality.

-For use as a general python development IDE it lacks debugger support and a lot more.
-Autokey is pre-alpha unstable-ware.
+AutoKey is not meant to be used as a general Python IDE, so it lacks debugger support and a lot more.
+If you wish, you can use your favourite Python IDE to edit your AutoKey scripts.